-Tribal textile Pua kumbu is a traditional patterned multicolored ceremonial cotton cloth textile fabric used by the Iban, made and used in Sarawak, Malaysia.
+Tribal textile Pua kumbu is a traditional patterned multicolored ceremonial cotton cloth used by the Iban.
+It is made and used in Sarawak, Malaysia.
 It is a ritual blanket for ceremony purpose and hand woven including the sungkit.

 Dyeing and weaving process

-The process starts with preparing the yarn for the weaving, which consists of the following:
+The process starts with preparing the yarn for the weaving, tribal textile Pua kumbu which consists of the following:

-Weaving – in order to prepare for the weaving process, the yarns are unfolded and carefully arranged on a wooden frame.
+In order to prepare for the weaving of tribal textile Pua kumbu process, the yarns are unfolded and carefully arranged on a wooden frame.
 Before the actual weaving begins, the side sections of the unfolded yarn known as anak or ara are carefully arranged.
 Nenun or Weaving is done using a backstrap loom placed in a convenient spot within the longhouse.
 The final stage involves finishing of the top and bottom edges with a crowfeet pattern.